-In politics, data visualization is key to understanding various political bodies.
+In politics, data visualization is critical to understanding various political bodies.
 By representing data in a graphical format, we can more easily see relationships, trends, and outliers within the data.
 One way is by using an infographic.
 An infographic is a way to display data in a visually appealing way.

 Using color, shape, and image, an infographic can help us see the stories that data tells.
 In politics, infographics are handy for showing relationships between different political bodies.